 For privacy reasons, we are not going to reveal the primary keyword we used for this case study (so we blurred it).

-The date of publishing the blog post that we used for this SEO case study was: 17th February 2018.
+The date of publishing the blog post that we used for this Google ranking case study was: 17th February 2019.

 Interesting thing to notice